Skip to content

 As an expert in nursing and healthcare, you’ll work to devise plans to promote policy change and create new health policies.
 These strategies rely on thoroughly researched insight that inform you and your colleagues on the best way to move forward.
 This can mean helping strategize around policy appeals, advising leaders and lawmakers on how best to communicate issues and healthcare plans to the public, and consulting for various healthcare corporations or institutions.

-Nurses as a group are inherently advocacy-prone, but often lack support in return.
-As a Health Policy Nurse, you’ll have a chance to contribute via advocacy organizations as a voice for both medical officials and patients in need of government attention.
+• Advocacy organizations: Nurses as a group are inherently advocacy-prone, but often lack support in return.
+As a health policy nurse, you’ll have a chance to contribute via advocacy organizations as a voice for both medical officials and patients in need of government attention.

-Health Policy Nurses in government offices act as leading voices in raising awareness surrounding healthcare issues and needs, and often establish themselves as policymaking leaders in their own right.
+• Government offices: Health policy nurses in government offices act as leading voices in raising awareness surrounding healthcare issues and needs, and often establish themselves as policymaking leaders in their own right.
 As the importance of nurses has become more apparent to politicians and other government officials, more HPNs are joining their ranks to make a change.

-Within legislative offices, Health Policy Nurses work side by side with legislators to analyze, adjust and create various healthcare policies.
+• Legislative offices: Within legislative offices, health policy nurses work side by side with legislators to analyze, adjust and create various healthcare policies.
 As in other offices, HPNs are relied on as top tier nursing experts, providing legislators with the best information possible for each policy.

 Get a Bachelor of Science in Nursing (BSN).